medianeuroscience/emfdscore/README.md

 `

 ## Usage
-PyAMorE is executed via the command line (terminal).
+eMFDscore is executed via the command line (terminal).
 A typical command specifies the following:

-`$ pyamore [INPUT.CSV] [DICT_TYPE] [SCORING_METHOD] [OUTPUT.CSV]`
+`$ emfdscore [INPUT.CSV] [DICT_TYPE] [SCORING_METHOD] [OUTPUT.CSV]`

 - INPUT.CSV = The path to a CSV in which the first column contains the document texts to be scored.
 Each row should reflect its own document.
 See the [template_input.csv](https://github.com/medianeuroscience/pyamore/blob/master/pyamore/template_input.csv) for an example file format.

 - DICT_TYPE = Declares which MFD is applied to score documents.
-In its current version, PyAMorE lets users choose between three dictionaries: `emfd` = extended Moral Foundations Dictionary (e-MFD; under review); `mfd2` = Moral Foundations Dicitonary 2.0 (Frimer et al., 2017; https://osf.io/xakyw/ ); `mfd` = original Moral Foundations Dictionary (https://moralfoundations.org/othermaterials)
+In its current version, eMFDscore lets users choose between three dictionaries: `emfd` = extended Moral Foundations Dictionary (eMFD; under review); `mfd2` = Moral Foundations Dicitonary 2.0 (Frimer et al., 2017; https://osf.io/xakyw/ ); `mfd` = original Moral Foundations Dictionary (https://moralfoundations.org/othermaterials)

-- SCORING_METHOD = Currently, PyAMorE employs two different scoring algorithms: `bow` is a classical Bag-of-Words approach in which the algorithm simply searches for word matches between document texts and the specified dictionary. `pat` relies on named entity recognition and syntactic dependency parsing.
+- SCORING_METHOD = Currently, eMFDscore employs two different scoring algorithms: `bow` is a classical Bag-of-Words approach in which the algorithm simply searches for word matches between document texts and the specified dictionary. `pat` relies on named entity recognition and syntactic dependency parsing.
 For each document, the algorithm first extracts all mentioned entities.
-Next, for each entitiy, PyAMorE extracts words that pertain to 1) moral verbs for which the entity is an agent argument (Agent verbs), 2) moral verbs for which the entity is the patient, theme, or other argument (Patient verbs), and other moral attributes (i.e., adjectival modifiers, appositives, etc.). **Note**: Only the emfd is currenlty supported for PAT extraction.
+Next, for each entitiy, eMFDscore extracts words that pertain to 1) moral verbs for which the entity is an agent argument (Agent verbs), 2) moral verbs for which the entity is the patient, theme, or other argument (Patient verbs), and other moral attributes (i.e., adjectival modifiers, appositives, etc.). **Note**: Only the emfd is currenlty supported for PAT extraction.
 Additionally, this method is more computationally expensive and thus has a longer execution time.

 - OUTPUT.csv = Specifies the file name of the generated output csv.